 What does the course involve?

-- set up and operating a circular saw.
+- Set up and operate a circular saw

 How is the course assessed?

 Each unit will be assessed by end of unit multiple-choice tests supported with practical assessments throughout the year, together with an online multiple-choice knowledge test.